tkai-lab/tkai-lab.github.io/_pages/Student_Instructions.md

 # Instructions for Undergraduate Students
 * Please refer to instructions highlighted above
-* Interest in working on relevant topics highlighted in our lab’s webpage
+* Interested in working on relevant topics highlighted in our lab’s webpage
 * Self-motivated and eager to explore challenging problems in NLP and AI.
-* Ideally some background in AI/NLP and working knowledge of linear algebra and stats
+* Ideally have some background in AI/NLP and working knowledge of linear algebra and stats

 # How to work with me?
-* Ideally you will start as **volunteer** with possibility of funding based on performance.
-Please remember evaluation is based on research conducted in any given semester and not on line of codes you wrote.
+* Ideally you will/should consider starting as an **volunteer** and work with me for some-time.
+In future there with possibility of funding based on performance.
+Please remember evaluation is based on research conducted in any given semester and not on line of codes you have written.
 * When you volunteer, I would expect you to work for minimal 5-10 hours, however given your obligations are minimal, one can adjust involvement based on schedule and current learning curve.
 * Second approach is to take course credits or independent study and formally work on some challenging problems.

 # Instructions for Graduate Students seeking me as an advisor
-* Graduate students should satisfy requirements highlighted in the main and under UG Students sections.
+* Graduate students should satisfy requirements highlighted in the main and under UG Student sections.
 * Graduate students are required to add additional hours and work on thesis and/or research article with me.

 # Things not to do
 * Asking me about funding without even working with me or taking my courses.
 * Not looking at my papers and website, and sending me an email your work is great in AI/NLP/CV and I wish to solve everything.
 Such emails won’t be answered.
 This clearly shows you did not invest any time in reading my work/papers.
-* If you wish to work with me, then your email should have following points 1.What: What are the problems you wish to explore and how it aligns with our lab’s agenda/interest.
+* If you wish to work with me, then your email should have following points
+ 1. **What**: What are the problems you wish to explore and how it aligns with our lab’s agenda/interest.
- 2. How: How your knowledge/experience would be beneficial for the group.
+ 2. **How**: How your knowledge/experience would be beneficial for the group.

-## Most important thing to remember is I can guide you, but I won’t be doing entire job for you.
+ 3. Most important thing to remember is I can guide you, but I won’t be doing entire job for you.

 ## If you satisfy all criteria and wish to work on challenging topics

 * Please send me an email(**remember to mention topic**) with your CV and other relevant details.

+## Interested in working on NLP but do not have prior experience.
+* At TKAI we believe each student is special and offer different prespective of solving any given problem.
+* If student invest time in understanding my work, allocates time to understand NLP and then decides to approach me with interests, then exceptions can be made.